 Invest time in extensive dialogue with local beneficiaries and stakeholders to ensure that the programme is really going to deliver for them and that it will be “owned” by them.
 Imposition from above or from outside will, without sufficient engagement by local persons, rarely deliver in the long-term.

-Be prepared to commit financial resources to getting locals involved.
-Many community members live a hand to mouth subsistence existence.
+Be prepared to commit financial resources to get the locals involved.
+Many community members live hand to mouth subsistence existence.
 This leaves them little opportunity to undertake activities that do not directly deliver immediate economic results.
 Or put another way, put bread on the table at the end of each day.

 It is unreasonable to expect local community members to always commit their time in kind to a project without any financial gain.
 They simply cannot afford to take that risk, no matter how worthwhile the project may be in the long-term.
 Long term thinking is a luxury they don’t have.

 So, setting aside budget to cover a stipend, at least, is essential.
 But obviously, this must be looked at on a case by case basis.

 As a finalist of the WTTC Tourism for Tomorrow awards, how has this recognition impacted you personally, and the business?

 Despite the warm fuzzy feeling at the time, I have to say I do not think there has been any tangible benefit to the business or to myself personally.
 We are proud of the recognition that we received, but it’s old news already and there is no long term impact that we have managed to gain from it.
 That is not to say we are disappointed or do not value the recognition ourselves.
 We feel good about it.

 Advocacy for policy change is one of the objectives pursued by Jus’ Sail.
 In your view, which policies are the most in need right now of being updated, linked to tourism and sustainability?
 And what is preventing such changes from happening?